Revolution 1848

 There was also an imparting of impetus to nationalism in the Italian Peninsula and in "the Germanies."
 Enduring change towards more inclusive representation or constitutional government occurred in Belgium, Holland, Denmark and Switzerland.

-In said that "the Croats got as a reward what the Magyars got as a punishment".
-Austrian german speaking administrators and officials descended as noticably on Croatian and Rumanian lands as they did on Hungarian ones.
+It appeared to most observers that "the Croats got as a reward what the Magyars got as a punishment".
+Austrian German speaking administrators and officials descended as noticeably on Croatian and Romanian lands as they did on Hungarian ones.

 The imposed constitution was short-lived and existed in theory for a mere three years only.
 When the power of the monarchy increased substantially, absolutism was formally re-instituted with the New Year’s Eve Decree, (the “Silvester Patent”), of 31 December, 1851.
 For about a decade, no more was heard about parliaments.